instantlinux/docker-tools/images/nagiosql/README.md

 Steps:
 * Create a blank database (e.g. nagiosql) or a copy of your existing NagiosQL database on your MySQL server and assign its password in the docker secret identified in your docker-compose.yml (see example as noted above)
+* Copy the [docker-compose.yml](https://github.com/instantlinux/docker-tools/blob/master/images/nagiosql/docker-compose.yml) from this repo and define any environment-var overrides you might need (as defined below)
+* Bring up Nagios4 and NagiosQL using `docker-compose up`
-* Bring up the NagiosQL UI at the port number identified in docker-compose.yml, log in as nagiosadmin / nagios, enter the database install or update dialog
+* In a browser, connect to NagiosQL UI at the port number identified in docker-compose.yml, log in as nagiosadmin / nagios, enter the database install or update dialog
 * Define hosts, services and other objects
 * Under Tools -> Nagios control, invoke Write monitoring data, Write additional data, Check configuration files
 * Restart nagios server if the configuration check passed